KxSystems/docs/docs/kb/using-dotz.md

 !!! note

-    After the various state variables have been defined the script `saveorig.custom.q` is loaded, if found, allowing you to customise the setup without needing to have a modified version of the saveorig script.
+    After the various state variables have been defined the script `saveorig.custom.q` is loaded, if found, allowing you to customize the setup without needing to have a modified version of the saveorig script.

 Again, for production use you should rip out the unneeded definitions.